Patients recording consultations

 This is an area of uncertainty and we are not aware of any definitive case law.

-Our legal advice suggests that a patient posting recordings of consultations online without the doctor's consent falls outside the personal use exceptions of the Data Protection Act.
+Our legal advice suggests that a patient posting recordings of consultations online without the doctor's consent falls outside the domestic purposes exceptions described by the Information Commissioner’s Office.
 Doctors’ article 8 privacy rights are also likely to be at play.

 Where doctors become aware that recordings of them are posted online, and they did not agree to either the recording or posting, they are entitled to request they are taken down.